wanghanchengchn/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

 Hello, my name is Hancheng Wang (王瀚橙).
-I am studying for a B.S. degree at the College of Software at Jilin University.
-My research interests include machine learning and evolutionary computation.
+I am a first-year Ph.D. candidate in the Department of Computer Science and Technology, Nanjing University.
+My research interests include data mining and parallel computing.

-Currently, I am working on solving k-center Clustering (with Outliers) in MapReduce and Streaming.
+Currently, I am working on improving performance of cuckoo filter.